nordstream3/FOC/production/README.md

 # Assembly Guide

 The board is produced by the manufacturer as a single pcb.
 The 3 modules are connected by taps, which you will need to separate using a manual saw.
 JLCPCB will charge you for the number of designs, but this is a single design assembled to a single unit.
-The separation is just for convinience purposes and none of the modules will work on their own.
+The separation is just for convenience purposes and none of the modules will work on their own.

 <div>
 <img src="../images/20240120_114045.jpg" width="300" style="float:left; margin-right:10px;">